About Keokuk Geodes

 How do I clean geodes?

 The best way I have found to clean a geode is by using Super Iron-Out to get rid of the iron staining and Muriatic Acid to dissolve away any unwanted calcium deposits (see note below).
 It's important to follow the directions on the labels of the two products for safe use and proper water mixtures.
-Once mixed with water, I soak the iron stained geodes in the iron out mixture for 2-3 days, the calcified geodes in the muriatic acid mixture for 4-5 hours, and then rinse using the "jet" setting on a garden hose nozel.
+Once mixed with water, I soak the iron stained geodes in the iron out mixture overnight, the calcified geodes in the muriatic acid mixture for 4-5 hours, and then rinse using the "jet" setting on a garden hose nozel.
 I keep the iron out mixture and the muriatic acid mixture in seperate 30 gallon plastic garbage container with a lid.
 This keeps the chemicals out of reach and safely covered to contain any fumes.
 Always store and use the chemicals outside or in a ventilated area.
 Always wear rubber gloves suitable for each chemical when removing the geodes to be rinsed.
 Both the Super Iron-Out and the Muriatic acid can be purchased from most hardware and home improvement stores.

 NOTE: DON"T SOAK GEODES WITH CALCITE SECONDARIES GROWING INSIDE IN THE MURIATIC ACID.
 THE ACID WILL COMPLETELY DISSOLVE AWAY THE CALCITE.